maylynn-ng/maylynn-ng/README.md

   <img src="https://s8.gifyu.com/images/HI-IM-MAYLYNN-2.gif"/>
 </p>

-#### :raising_hand_woman: I'm a full stack developer with a particular fancy for frontend.
-Most recently I've been enjoying playing with React Native and fuelling my addiction to emojis & animations :grimacing:
+#### 🙋‍♀️  I'm a full stack developer with a keen interest on the inner workings of backend and creating smooth funky frontend functionality.
+Most recently I've been enjoying creating projects with NestJS and playing around with GraphQL 😬

 :balloon: currently working on a mobile app, and we have a [demo video](https://www.youtube.com/watch?v=wZ4gDSbOGk4&feature=youtu.be) if ya wanna check it out :v: </div>